 Learning to manage stress before it can negatively affect your health is key to preventing hair loss.
 The first step is to identify stressors and discover ways to overcome them.

-Exercises such as walking, dancing, and yoga are a great way to minimize stress levels and release endorphins, which are chemicals that bring feelings of positivity, euphoria, and well-being.
+Exercises such as walking, dancing, and yoga are great ways to minimize stress levels and release endorphins, which are chemicals that bring feelings of positivity, euphoria, and well-being.
 Mindfulness activities such as meditation, deep breathing, and journaling are also fantastic at mitigating anxiety and helping to clear the mind of negativity.

 2. Eat a healthy diet and consider taking collagen supplements

 When stressed, it is common to be tempted to skip healthy food and reach for "comfort food" options such as sweets, fried foods, and high-calorie meals.
 Over time, nutritional deficiencies can lead to further hair loss.
 Foods high in lean protein, iron, and vitamins A, E, K, and B can promote hair regrowth and reverse the signs of telogen effluvium.

 Collagen is a structural protein that strengthens the tissues within the body and supports skin elasticity, hydration, heart health, and more.
 It acts like a trampoline, providing a supportive base for our skin to give it a vibrant, firm appearance.
 And while collagen is often famed for its skin-boosting benefits, there is evidence to support that this potent protein can also have incredible benefits for our hair.

 The MDhair Marine Collagen Peptides, sourced from wild-caught deep-sea fish, were specially formulated to help regrow healthier and thicker hair.
 They are enhanced with vitamin C and hyaluronic acid to keep your hair well-hydrated and boost the production of new collagen.

 3. Be mindful when washing and styling your hair

 A good hair routine is crucial for improving hair health and growth.
 After washing your hair with a gentle shampoo and conditioner, add a leave-in treatment to protect the cuticles.
 When styling with heat, always use a protective spray with conditioning ingredients to prevent further damage and breakage to the hair strands.

 What are the best treatments for stress-related hair shedding in people with a tendency for androgenetic hair loss?